chapter fourteen

 • Transforming query results into meaningful, actionable summaries

 In this chapter, we will explore how to build an advanced system that can answer questions effectively.
-Using a law enforcement example as our guide, we'll compare the RAG approach and our new "expert emulation" method for capturing the expertise of skilled information retrieval.
-We will walk you through the key concepts and components needed to build this system, giving you a solid foundation for creating reliable question-answering applications.
+Using a law enforcement example as our guide, we’ll compare the retrieval-augmented generation (RAG) approach and our new “expert emulation” method for capturing the expertise of skilled information retrieval.

-The framework we'll develop rests on several key pillars:
+The framework we’ll develop rests on several pillars:

 • Understanding and properly routing different types of user questions

-• Extracting and representing domain knowledge in a form that LLMs can effectively utilize
+• Extracting and representing domain knowledge in a form that LLMs can use effectively

 • Implementing expert-like reasoning patterns for query construction

-• Ensuring results are presented in meaningful, actionable ways
+• Ensuring that results are presented in meaningful, actionable ways

 14.1 Querying a knowledge graph in the policing domain

-14.4 Think like an expert: leveraging metadata for enhanced querying
+14.4 Think like an expert: Using metadata for enhanced querying

 14.6 From schema to LLM-ready context